THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 But for the Company, “quality” is more than this: the origin of its down and the respect for animal welfare are also fundamental for Moncler.
 When sourcing and purchasing raw materials, Moncler considers these aspects as important as the quality of the material itself.
 Since 2016, all Moncler down is certified with the DIST internal protocol.
 (Please refer to dist.moncler.com)

-• down must be derived exclusively from farmed geese and as a by-product of the food chain;
+• down must be exclusively sourced from farmed white geese and as a by-product of the food chain;

-• no live-plucking or force-feeding of animals is permitted.
+• no form of live-plucking or forced feeding is permitted.

 • audits are commissioned and paid directly by Moncler and not by the supplier;

-• certification is conducted by a qualified third-party organisation whose auditors are trained by veterinarians and animal husbandry experts from the Department of Veterinary Medicine at the University of Milan;
+• the audit and certification process is carried out by a qualified third-party entity, whose auditors are trained by veterinarians and zootechnicians of the Department of Veterinary Medicine at the University of Milan;

-• the certification body’s work is in turn audited by an accredited external organisation.
+• the certification authority is in turn audited by another accredited external certification body.

 Moncler is present in all major markets both through the retail channel, consisting of directly operated stores (DOS) , the online store and the e-concessions, and through the wholesale channel, represented by multi-brand doors, shop-in-shops in luxury department stores, airport locations and online luxury multi-brand retailers (e-tailers).